Adult Non-Credit Language Course Instructors

 Ping Wang was born and raised in China.
 She has an undergraduate degree in accounting and statistics from Xiamen University in China.
 She moved to the United States in 1986 and got her master’s degree in math and computer science from State University of New York in 1989.
-She currently holds a systems analyst position in a local company.
+She currently holds a an international and project specialist position in a local company.
 Ping is very active in the Northeast Wisconsin Chinese Association.
 She participates in community events and supports area youth symphony.
 In her leisure time, Ping enjoys traveling, music and sports, and has great passion for tennis.
 She also loves teaching Chinese.

 Stephanie Lemerond, French

 Stephanie Lemerond, originally of France, will lead a lively discussion about French culinary and cinematic traditions while students dine on French food and enjoy a French film.